 South Africa is undergoing democratic transition.
 This transition has brought to the fore numerous socio-political and economic problems.
 These problems are characterised by increasing rates of urbanisation, lack of housing, homelessness, growing unemployment, lack of facilities, economic deprivation of sections of our population and many more.
 It is in this changing environment that the planning profession must carry out its work.
 This poses enormous problems and places a great deal of responsibility on planning theorists, practitioners and technicians alike.
-The Durban University of Technology offers a three-year Town & Regional Planning Diploma, a one-year Degree B.Tech: Town & Regional Planning, a new three year Bachelor of the Built Environment in Urban and Regional Planning (as of 2017), and a Master of the Built Environment, that allows students the opportunity to learn technical, creative and relevant skills, which can be applied in a socially responsible way in our changing society.
+The Durban University of Technology offers a three-year Bachelor of the Built Environment in Urban and Regional Planning, a Bachelor of the Built Environment Honours, and a Master of the Built Environment, that allows students the opportunity to learn technical, creative and relevant skills, which can be applied in a socially responsible way in our changing society.